ernestrc/sonicd/README.md

 ```

 # Install CLI
+Sonicd also provides a CLI to run ad hoc queries.
 If you have the rust toolchain installed already, then simply `cargo install sonicd`, otherwise install rustup first with `curl https://sh.rustup.rs -sSf | sh` or check [https://www.rustup.rs/](https://www.rustup.rs/).

 # Examples
 Check [examples](examples) folder.
 For an example in Rust check the [cli](cli).